Office for Proposal Enhancement

-UGA has a T32 Genetics Training Program grant from NIH (ends 6/2017).
-The mission of the Genetics Training Program in the broadest sense is to train Ph.D. students that will be able to become successful life scientists who can work as independent researchers and educators in academic or industrial jobs.
+UGA has a T32 Genetics Training Program grant from NIH (current ends date 6/2022).
+The mission of the Genetics Training Program in the broadest sense is to train eight Ph.D. students that will be able to become successful life scientists who can work as independent researchers and educators in academic or industrial jobs.
 More specifically, the training program seeks to achieve exceptional quality and breadth of education for its students in the field of genetics.
 An individual trainee’s research may or may not be focused in one particular field, but all trainees will receive extensive exposure to three broad realms of modern genetics: “molecular” genetics (typically, interactions of genes and gene products within or between cells), “evolutionary” genetics (including population and quantitative genetics, as well as phylogenetics) and genomics (bioinformatics and genome structure or evolution).
 A key objective of the program is to produce junior scientists capable of utilizing all three of these realms in their future work.
-All trainees will also be required to participate in at least one semester of teaching genetics.
+All trainees are also required to participate in at least one semester of teaching genetics.
 Experience at instruction is considered a crucial component of training as a high percentage of trainees will go on to careers involving some level of teaching.